cosmofur/EX716/README.md

 -d       Debug mode, one -d will print out each optcode as its executed, two -d's will also step though the expansion of macros durring the assembly stage.

 -g       Enter the interactive debugger.
-(See Bellow)
+(See Below)

 -l       List the disassemble of the compiled code, useful to have on hand when about to debugging as it will identify the memory locations instructions end up, which is what you need for breakpoints in the debugger.